dhanvanth342/Credit_card_approval/README.md

 application_record.csv contains appliers personal information, which you could use as features for predicting.

 credit_record.csv records users' behaviors of credit card.
-9 (You can access the dataset from archive file)
+9 (You can access the dataset from archive.zip file)